 These condensed consolidated financial statements are prepared in conformity with GAAP in the United States, which require management to make estimates and assumptions regarding future events that affect the amounts reported in our financial statements and footnotes, including investment valuations, compensation accruals and other matters.
 Management believes that the estimates used in preparing its condensed consolidated financial statements are reasonable and prudent.
 Actual results could differ materially from those estimates.
+Certain reclassifications have been made to prior year information to conform to current year presentation.

 The condensed consolidated financial statements include all consolidated accounts of Greenhill & Co., Inc. and all other entities in which we have a controlling interest after eliminations of all significant inter-company accounts and transactions.
 In accordance with the accounting pronouncements on the consolidation of variable interest entities, we consolidate the general partners of the merchant banking funds in which it has a majority of the economic interest.
 The general partners account for their investments in the merchant banking funds under the equity method of accounting.
 As such, the general partners record their proportionate shares of income (loss) from the underlying merchant banking funds.
 As the merchant banking funds follow investment company accounting, and generally record all their assets and liabilities at fair value, the general partners' investment in merchant banking funds represents an estimation of fair value.
-We do not consolidate the merchant banking funds since the

-Firm through its general partner and limited partner interests, does not have a majority of the economic interest in such funds and the limited partners have certain rights to remove the general partner by a simple majority vote of unaffiliated third-party investors.
+We do not consolidate the merchant banking funds since the Firm through its general partner and limited partner interests, does not have a majority of the economic interest in such funds and the limited partners have certain rights to remove the general partner by a simple majority vote of unaffiliated third-party investors.